steve-westwood/steve-westwood.github.io/_posts/2019-05-09-circleci-machine-executor-configured-for-android.md

 The main software we need is the Android Studio SDK to build the App.
 At current time of writing the SDK version is v28 (Android 9 API), and the download of the SDK tools can be found [on the Android Studio downloads page](https://developer.android.com/studio/#downloads).

-> As an aside I can see that you used to be able to download these tools using the **apt** utility, so I'm expecting the method of getting these tools to chnage in the future as Google changes it mind over the best delivery mechanism.
+> As an aside I can see that you used to be able to download these tools using the **apt** utility, so I'm expecting the method of getting these tools to change in the future as Google changes it mind over the best delivery mechanism.

 ```yaml
     - run: